When Does Your Community Need a CPA for HOA Accounting?

 With that much money and property value at stake, trust matters.

-If your homeowners are requesting additional documentation or expressing concerns about how you are handling funds, a CPA can strengthen your credibility.
-If they are confident, continue emphasizing best practices with bookkeeping and software.
+If your homeowners are requesting additional documentation or expressing concerns about how you are handling funds, a reputable CPA firm can strengthen your credibility.
+It is important to ensure the CPA has no conflicts of interest and maintains independence to provide neutral and impartial advice.
+When considering financial reviews, remember that these engagements provide only limited assurance compared to audits, as they involve a general review of financial statements and analytical procedures without testing underlying accounting records.
+If your homeowners are confident, continue emphasizing best practices with bookkeeping and software.

 How Ledgerly Supports Every Approach